ipfs-cluster/ipfs-cluster/rfcs/followers.md

    RPC authorization policies:

-  * `raft` policy is still pretty much fully open (all endpoints that can potentially be used by someone else are open to everyone
+  * `raft` policy is still pretty much fully open (all endpoints that can potentially be used by someone else are open to everyone who has the `cluster secret`
   * `crdtsoft` allows trusted peers to perform sync/recover/block put etc on any other peer
   * `crdtstrict` allows only read-only methods to trusted peers and almost nothing to the rest (connect swarms (?))